Frequently Asked Questions.

 What about the “Bike Ban,” I thought bikes were forbidden in Chamonix?

 Yes and no. The infamous Chamonix Bike Ban only applies during July and August, during which time all the main trails are too busy with walkers to be any fun on a bike anyway.
-Fortunately there’s a huge number of lesser known trails that are completely legal, much quieter, and way more entertaining to ride during those months, so the bike ban really isn’t an issue……if you know where you’re going.
+Fortunately there’s a huge number of lesser known trails that are completely legal, much quieter, and way more entertaining to ride during those months.
+So the bike ban really isn’t an issue……if you know where you’re going.

 Where do you guide?